Funding opportunities for Ukrainian researchers

 The MSCA4Ukraine scheme has a total budget of €25 million providing fellowships for doctoral candidates and post-doctoral researchers which will enable them to continue their work in Europe, helping to safeguard Ukraine’s research and innovation system, and the freedom of scientific research at large.

-The Initiative is a part of Marie Skłodowska-Curie Actions by an amendment to Horizon Europe´s work programme 2021-2022.
-More information on the implementation of the scheme for institutions wishing to host researchers will be available after the summer 2022.
+The initiative is a part of Marie Skłodowska-Curie Actions by an amendment to Horizon Europe’s work programme 2021-2022.
+The application period opens 1 September.

 The European Research Council (ERC)